EdDataScienceEES/tutorial-emmmahouse/index.md

 Now lets take this a step further and talk about interactive tables.
 These let the audience **engage with the data directly**, allow them to filter through values, finding their own conclusions.
 It adds an element of **fun** for those who have no background in data analysis and makes the data even more accessible than it already was.

-Now there are several ways to create an interactive table, different functions that can be used.
+Now there are several ways to create an interactive table, with different packages that can be used.
 In this tutorial we will cover the use of **DT** which allows a range of table features that allows customised interactions.
 You piece together the code based on how you would like the table to look:

 i.
 We would like **10 rows of data per page**, otherwise it would be too overwhelming\
 ii.
 We would like a **search bar** to aid data observations for the audience\